Diet and Spina Bifida

 What is Spina Bifida?

-Spina Bifida (SB) is a form of neural tube defect (or NTD).
-It occurs when the spine of a child fails to develop fully in the womb.
+Spina Bifida (SB) is a condition that affects the spine and is usually apparent at birth.
+It is a type of neural tube defect and occurs when the spine fails to develop fully in the womb.
 A split in the vertebra or back bone can cause the spinal cord and nerves to be exposed.
 Where the split occurs and how severely, will determine how extensive the disability is.
 In Ireland, approximately 1 in 1,000 children are born with a neural tube defect.

 How is it diagnosed?